-If you would like to improve your diet without rigid rules and restrictions, then the Flexitarian Diet is for you.
+If you would like to improve your diet without rigid rules and restrictions simply by adding more plant-based foods and eliminating the bad stuff, then the Flexitarian Diet is for you.

 What is the Flexitarian Diet?